-Think strategically and long term based.
+Think strategically and long-term based.
 Depending on the situation you’re in, and the strategic decisions which were made, one model can be more favourable than the other.

-Align your long-term strategy with the appropriate licensing model which may even be a mix of the two with models choosing specific to the different products or solutions across the estate.
+Align your long-term strategy with the appropriate licensing model which may even be a mix of the two with models choosing specifically to the different products or solutions across the estate.
 Like HR based cloud solutions for example.

 Be prepared the change your negotiation strategy when changing the licensing model.
 As discussed above, the two licensing models request different negotiation strategy.
 Prepare yourself before you start discussions.